|

 The

-Thames has not always been the same, half a million years ago it flowed
+been the same, half a million years ago it flowed

-from Wales to Clacton and onward to become a tributary of the Rhine, before
+from Wales to Clacton and onward to become a tributary of the Rhine,

 the North Sea existed.
 But the southward march of glaciers blocked its